Tokens

 );Auth tokens

 Auth tokens are short-lived tokens created through the API.
 They are not stored as credentials.
-Their practical use is delegation: a backend, browser session, or service with token creation rights asks the control plane to mint a temporary token for a narrower task.
+Their practical use is delegation: a backend, browser session, or service with token creation rights asks the Control plane API to mint a temporary token for a narrower task.

 Auth tokens inherit the caller boundaries.
 Passing permissions: null keeps the caller permissions.
 Passing an explicit permission array reduces them.
-If the caller already has tunnel grants, the auth token inherits them; a caller with unrestricted tunnel access may request new tunnel grants for the minted token.
+If the caller already has resource boundaries, the auth token inherits them; a caller with unrestricted project access may request new resources.tunnels boundaries for the minted token.

 curl -X POST "https://rstream.io/api/tokens" \